drand/drand-client/README.md

 ## Install

-In the browser or deno you can grab and use the client from a CDN e.g. https://cdn.jsdelivr.net/npm/drand-client/drand.js.
-In Node.js, install with `npm install drand-client`.
+In the browser or [Deno](https://deno.land) you can grab and use the client from a CDN e.g. https://cdn.jsdelivr.net/npm/drand-client/drand.js.
+In [Node.js](https://nodejs.org), install with `npm install drand-client`.

 ## Usage